joshbackstein/SprinklerController-API/README.md

 `http://api.example.com/programs/{programId}/steps`

-* Returns an array of steps in the program with the provided program ID.
+* Returns an array of steps in the program containing the provided program ID.

 ---

 `http://api.example.com/programs/{programId}/steps/{stepIndex}`

-* Returns the step located at the provided index from the program with the provided program ID.
+* Returns the step located at the provided index from the program containing the provided program ID.

 **Example:**

 URL: `http://api.example.com/programs/1/steps/0`

-Response:
+Response body:

 ```
 {